-Assistive Devices or Assistive Aids are Equipment which can assist Persons With Disabilities to to complete day-to-day activities, perform tasks, play sports, or enjoy hobbies.
-There are a number of different types of these Assistive Devices for Persons who are Blind or have Visual Impairments, some are considered "Low Tech" and inexpensive while others are more "High Tech" and can be more expensive.
-These Assistive Devices or Equipment are categorized according to their use and include Accessories; Computers & Electronic Aids; Household & Cooking Aids; Educational Aids; Glasses & Eye Protection; Mobility Aids; Reading Aids; Sports & Hobby Aids and Writing & Printing Aids.
+Assistive Devices or Assistive Aids are Equipment which can assist Persons With Disabilities to complete day-to-day activities, perform tasks, play sports, or enjoy hobbies.
+There are a number of different types of these Assistive Devices which can also assist Persons who are Blind or who have Visual Impairments, some of these are considered "Low Tech" devices and are inexpensive while others are more "High Tech" and can be more expensive to purchase.
+These Assistive Devices are categorized on the DiSA website according to their use and include Accessories; Computers & Electronic Aids; Household & Cooking Aids; Educational Aids; Glasses & Eye Protection; Mobility Aids; Reading Aids; Sports & Hobby Aids and Writing & Printing Aids.

-As there are a wide variety of different types of Visual Impairments, there are also a variety of different options and solutions available in South Africa, which are available from Organizations & Companies such as South African National Council for the Blind and Edit Microsystems.
-Many of these companies can also advise you on what equipment would best suit your needs and can also teach persons and offer support to them on how to best use the equipment that they supply.
-To view more information about these Assistive Devices and the Organizations & Companies that provide them, read the article below or view the menu on the left.
+There are a wide variety of different types of Visual Impairments, so there would also naturally also be a variety of different options and solutions which are available to purchase in South Africa from Organizations & Companies such as Blind SA, Sensory Solutions, Edit Microsystems and The South African Council for the Blind (SANCB).
+The persons working at these companies and organisations can also advise you on what equipment or accessories would best suit your needs and can also teach persons and offer support to them on how to use the equipment that they supply.
+To view more information about these Assistive Devices and the Organizations and Companies that provide them, please read the article below or view the menu on the left.

 Edit Microsystems: is a leading supplier of educational and corporate technology solutions in Southern Africa.
 Edit Microsystems aims to find alternative, cutting-edge ways to improve teaching and learning in the education sector and to improve business communication in the corporate sector.
 Edit Microsystems provides services to educators; education departments; corporate social investors; parents; other government departments and corporate managers.
 Through on-going support and professional development, Edit Microsystems can help find the right solution for your particular environment.